Conditional Rendering in LWC

 First One: Simple Conditional Rendering

-This snippet demonstrates displaying different greetings based on the user’s name:
+This example shows how to display different greetings based on the user’s name:

 Hi Jack, welcome back!